 Green Chemistry Commitment

-Chemistry doesn’t have to be a dirty (or toxic) word.
-Washington College is leading the way in a national movement to integrate the principles of green chemistry into the curriculum and to train a new generation of chemists who are especially mindful of its environmental impact.
+Chemistry does not have to be a dirty word!
+Washington College is leading the way in a national movement to integrate the principles of green chemistry into the undergraduate curriculum and to train a new generation of chemists who are especially mindful of the environmental impact of conventional chemistry research.

-Professor Anne Marteel-Parrish first introduced the concept of environmentally-friendly chemistry upon her arrival on campus in 2004; she continues to work with her colleagues to implement green chemistry across the laboratory curriculum, and she has inspired many students to explore green chemistry principles as part of their senior capstone projects.
+Professor Anne Marteel-Parrish first introduced the concept of environmentally-friendly chemistry upon her arrival on campus in 2004.
+She continues this work over 15 years later and has inspired her colleagues to implement experiments across the chemistry curriculum that incorporate principles of green chemistry.
+In addition, she has inspired many students to undertake senior capstone projects that help to expand the body of scientific research in green chemistry.

 The Green Chemistry Commitment Advisory Board, where Marteel-Parrish has played a leadership role since January 2012, is an offshoot of the non-profit organization called Beyond Benign.
 Created by Dr. John Warner, one of the founders of the field of green chemistry, its mission is to provide future and current scientists, educators and citizens with the tools to teach and learn about green chemistry in order to create a sustainable future.
 Beyond Benign specializes in curriculum development, outreach, education, and training.